JacobUns/Work-Brain/Product and Engineering/Product Development/Engineering/Software Engineering/Practices/Behaviour Driven Development.md

 When the user adds an item they wish to buy to their basket
 ```

-Again, there are some [[Assumptions]] we can make about the steps in the When.
-To find the the item that the user wishes to buy, they must have either searched for a product or accessed a saved item.
+Again, there are some [[Learning Test Cycles#Assumptions|Assumptions]] we can make about the steps in the When.
+To find the the item that the user wishes to buy, they must have either searched for a [[product]] or accessed a saved item.
 #### Then
 Finally, similarly to the [[Unit Testing#Assert|Assert]] step of the [[Unit Testing#3As|3As]], comes the validation of the output.
 This step clearly details any specifics that need to be validated based on the flow.